-Nevertheless, a practice might not have the necessary resources or budget to invest in proper patient flow management practices.
-In such a case, this article outlines some cost effective & workable tips to enhance patient flow that will produce happy patients and maximize revenues.
+Nevertheless, a practice might not have the necessary resources to invest in proper patient flow management practices.
+In such a case, this article outlines some cost effective & workable tips to enhance patient flow to produce happy patients and maximize revenues.

 1. Simplify accessibility

-This might seem like an obvious one, but quick wins such as ensuring that patients are able to easily and efficiently access your practice is critical.
-Patient flow can suffer when parking, location & accessibility become instruments of frustration.
-If parking spots are difficult to come by, patients may end up being late to their appointments, thus affecting smooth patient flow.
+This might seem like an obvious one, but quick wins such as ensuring that patients can easily and efficiently access your practice is critical.
+Patient flow can suffer when parking, location, and accessibility become instruments of frustration.
+If parking spots are difficult to come by, patients may end up being late to their appointments.
 More so, if a patient ends up not showing up at all due to their frustration with parking or other accessibility issues, it ultimately affects the practice’s revenue.

-Ensure that the signs in the office building, lobby, and parking lot are clear & easy to understand, so that patients will be able to find the right building, office and floor.
-If you’re opening a new location, opt for an office with ample space to allow disabled, injured and/or elderly patients to be dropped off at the entrance.
+Ensure that the signs in the office building, lobby, and parking lot are clear and easy to understand, so patients can find the right building, office, and floor.
+If you’re opening a new location, opt for an office with ample space to allow disabled, injured, and/or elderly patients to be dropped off at the entrance.

 2. Integrate all departments

 In general, a practice’s weakest link determines how strong it is.
 If one department isn’t functioning as it’s supposed to, the rest of the practice may be affected.